IoannisCh/GolfCourseFinder/README.md

 # GolfCourseFinder
-Mobile Application for finding Golf Courses
+Mobile Application for finding Golf Courses.

+This repo is for a University module, in which I was developing a mobile application using React Native